-Tired, bloated, or do you have indigestion after you eat?
+Tired, bloated, indigestion after you eat?
 Let me fill you in on a little secret, it probably has something to do with food combining.
 Our stomach is known for acid.
 Stomach acid, along with the help of enzymes, helps break down food.
 Not only that but it actually helps support the body in absorbing protein and vitamin B-12, which we only get from protein (meat).
 In this post, you’ll find tips on how to feel better and get more bang for your nutrition buck!
-How to reduce stomach acid, how to increase stomach acid, how to test which one you have, and why food combining has a lot to do with stomach acid will be covered too.
-I keep things simple and to the point.
+How to reduce stomach acid, how to increase stomach acid, how to test which one you have, and why food combining has a lot to do with stomach acid is in this post.
 Plus!
 You can download my free easy to understand food combining chart!

 Let’s jump into the stomach.

 If you have high levels of stomach acid you’re probably experiencing one of these symptoms: acid reflux, burping, or you may even feel nauseated.
 If you have too little stomach acid you may feel bloated, experience diarrhea or constipation, have food intolerances, osteoporosis, leaky gut, malnutrition, and heartburn.
 It’s kind of confusing, eh?

 If you have either too high or too low of stomach acid it puts stress on the digestive system which can lead to further problems down the road, for instance, if you have heartburn (GERDS) and don’t pay attention to it, it can cause permanent damage to the esophagus and upping your chances of precancerous cells.
 If the stomach acid is too low and left untreated it can lead to hair loss, GI infections, anemia, lupus, allergies, chronic autoimmune disorders, and thyroid issues to name a few.
 Yikes!